james-stevens/recursor-protobuf/README.md

 Downloads `dnsmessage.proto` file itself from here, using `curl`
 - https://raw.githubusercontent.com/PowerDNS/pdns/refs/heads/master/pdns/dnsmessage.proto

-I've included the `proto` file in this repo as the code would not compile without it but if you remove it, the `Makefile` should just re-curl it from that second URL.
+I've included PowerDNS's `dnsmessage.proto` file in this repo as the code would not compile without it but if you remove it, the `Makefile` should just re-curl it from that second URL.